Differential operators and families of automorphic forms on unitary groups of arbitrary signature: Differential operators

-We now briefly review the construction of the Kodaira-Spencer morphism, focusing on the details we need for this paper.
+We now briefly review the construction of the Kodaira--Spencer morphism, focusing on the details we need for this paper.
 More detailed treatments than we shall need for the present paper are available in \cite[Section 3.2]{EDiffOps}, \cite[Sections 2.1.6-7 \& 2.3.5]{lan}, and \cite{CF, EDiffOps}.
 Like in Section \ref{GM-section}, we let $S$ be a smooth scheme over a scheme $T$, and we let $\pi: A\rightarrow S$ be a smooth proper morphism of schemes, and we require $A$ to be an abelian scheme together with a polarization $\polarization:A\rightarrow A\dual$.
 We define\footnote{In \cite{lan,lan4}, Lan gives an equivalent definition for $\uo_{A/S}$ as $ e^{\ast}\Omega^1_{A/S}$, the pullback via the identity section of the sheaf of relative differentials on $A$.} $\uo_{A/S} := \pi_{\ast}\Omega^{{1}}_{A/S}$.
-The Kodaira-Spencer morphism is a morphism of sheaves
+The Kodaira--Spencer morphism is a morphism of sheaves

 defined as follows. {Consider the exact sequence

 obtained by taking the first hypercohomology of the exact squence $0 \rightarrow \Omega^{\bullet\geq1}_{X/S} \rightarrow \Omega^{\bullet}_{X/S} \rightarrow \cO_X \rightarrow 0$ where we view $\cO_X$ as a complex concentrated in degree 0.
 By identifying $H^1(A,\cO_A) \cong \uo_{A^\vee/S}^{\vee}$, we obtain: